Zuhaib-dev/live-cohort/Readme.md

-  will rise inshallah with the grace of Almighty Allah
+  will rise inshallah with the grace of Almighty Allah SWT, and I will do hard work as